 Failure to comply with a University Agreement, a reasonable request of a University official, authorized University agent, or law enforcement official and/or failure to properly identify oneself to these persons when requested to do so.

 Inappropriate activation, tampering, or misuse of a fire detection system or any other safety or security equipment and/or failure to evacuate a building promptly during a fire alarm or other emergency situation.
-Starting or contributing to a fire or possessing an incendiary device may also be considered a violation of this policy.
+Possessing an incendiary device may also be considered a violation of this policy.

 Acquiring, creating, possessing, distributing, or using a hazardous or potentially hazardous material or substance.

-Hazing, defined as any act which has the ability to endanger the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
+Any act which has the ability to endanger the mental or physical health or safety of a Student, or fosters an environment for such acts, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
 The express implied consent of the victim will not be a defense.
 Apathy or acquiescence in the presence of hazing are not neutral acts and may be considered violations of this policy.

-Students are required to engage in responsible social conduct that reflects credit upon the University community according to the University's mission, values, objectives and responsibilities, and to model good citizenship in any community.
+Conduct that fails to uphold the University's mission, values, objectives and responsibilities; conduct that fails to model good citizenship in any community.